zmmarina/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### OAuth2 feature Token Instrospection value has changed
+### OAuth 2 Token Instrospection feature identifier has changed
 - **Date:** 2021-May-04
 - **JIRA Ticket:** [LPS-131573](https://issues.liferay.com/browse/LPS-131573)

 #### What changed?

-The feature value for Token Introspection at OAuth2 has changed from `token_introspection` to `token.introspection` due to standarize OAuth2 constants.
+The feature identifier for Token Introspection at OAuth2 has changed from `token_introspection` to `token.introspection` due to standarization of OAuth 2 constants.

 #### Who is affected?

-This affects any development that uses the Token Introspection feature value, like any usages where an OAuth2 application is added or inspected programmatically through the available OAuth2 services with a features list containing the token introspection string value.
+This affects any development that uses the Token Introspection feature identifier.
+For example where an OAuth2Application is added programatically with this specific feature enabled, or when inspecting an OAuth2Application to see if the feature is enabled.

 #### How should I update my code?

-If you're using the Token Introspection feature string value, you should manually change it from `token_introspection` to `token.introspection`.
+If you are using the Token Introspection feature identifier, you should manually change it from `token_introspection` to `token.introspection`.

 #### Why was this change made?

-This change was made to align and standarize all OAuth2 constants in our code, we recommend that feature values have a dot as a separator.
+This change was made to align and standarize all OAuth 2 constants in our code.
+We recommend that feature identifiers use a dot to separate words.

 ---------------------------------------